ScottON/ScottON/_pages/privacy.md

 # Privacy Policy

 ## Human Friendly Version
-may receive targeted ads.
+This site uses Cookies, Google Analytics, and HubSpot tracking.
+This lets me optimise my site.
+You may receive targeted ads.
 Pretty much bog-standard stuff.
 The technical version can be found below.

 ## Privacy Policy